cincibrainlab/autocleaneeg-taskwizard/README.md

-# Autoclean Config Wizard
+# AutocleanEEG Pipeline – Task Wizard

-A web-based configuration wizard for the Autoclean EEG preprocessing pipeline.
+A web-based Task Wizard for the AutocleanEEG Pipeline.
 This tool guides users through a step-by-step process to generate Python scripts for automated EEG data processing workflows.

 ## What is this?

-The Autoclean Config Wizard is designed for neuroscience researchers who need to set up EEG data preprocessing pipelines.
+The AutocleanEEG Task Wizard is designed for neuroscience researchers who need to set up EEG data preprocessing pipelines.
 Instead of manually writing configuration files and Python scripts, this wizard provides an intuitive interface to:

 - Select from predefined EEG task templates (Resting State, Chirp, ASSR)
 - Configure processing steps like filtering, resampling, and artifact removal